clarkezone/llmchallenges/challenges/rud/LLMAgentmodeCompare/README.md

 -> Claude will chat a lot, suggest the solution in the Chat but will not edit the source file

 ## Test
-Take non-llm generated code, compare GPT and Claude results in agent mode in Visual Studio
+Take non-llm generated recursive fibonnaci code, prompt LLM to convert to an iterative approach, compare results of using GPT4.1 and Claude Sonnet 4 using agent mode in Visual Studio.

 ## Result
 Both Claude Sonnet 4 and ChatGPT 4.1 solved answered the prompt correctly.
 Claim disproved :-)